djjudas21/puppet-mod_auth_cas/README.md

 ### `certificatepath`

 The path to the CA certificate used to validate the CAS server.
-Required.
+Optional, defaults to `/etc/pki/tls/certs/ca-bundle.crt` on Red Hat systems and `/etc/ssl/certs/ca-certificates.crt` on Debian systems.

 ### `loginurl`